Galooshi/import-js/README.md

 The key used to describe the named exports should be a valid import path.
-This can be e.g. the name of a package found under `node_modules`, a path to a module you created yourself without one of the `lookupPaths` prefixes, or a relative import path.
+This can be e.g. the name of a package found under `node_modules`, a path to a module you created yourself, or a relative import path.

 ### `declarationKeyword`